MontiCore/sysmlv2/README.md

 (2) generative and an analytical functionality that has only been defined for the older language.
-This is why context conditions and generation functionalities can also be defined in a modular way (actually using various design patterns) being rather easily extendable.
+This is why context conditions and generation functionalities can also be defined in a modular way (using various design patterns) being rather easily extendable.